otavioschwanck/mood-nvim/README.md

 fi
 ```

-## Run

-Run the first time with nvim and execute the command: :PackerSync
+7. Run `nvim` on the terminal and then, run `:PackerSync`.

 # After install

-- Check if is missing something with :checkhealth
+- Check if is missing something with `:checkhealth`

-# Learning some stuff
+# How to learn the keybindings of this configuration?

-Just press `SPC h h` to open the handbook
+Just press `SPC h h` to open the handbook inside vim.

+# Other tips

-# Tmux
+## Tmux

 I Really recommend you to learn tmux / tmuxinator.
 Take a look on tmuxinator on youtube.